Top Chicago Workers’ Compensation Attorney

 Almost all employers in Illinois are required to maintain workers’ compensation insurance that covers their employees.
 It doesn’t matter if your accident occurred on your first day of work or your last.
 It doesn’t make a difference whether you work part-time or full-time.
 Even temporary workers are entitled to coverage as long as they are classified as employees.

 What Types of Workers’ Compensation Benefits Are Available?

-If you were injured on the job, a variety of benefits may be available to help you recover.
+If you were injured on the job, various benefits may be available to help you recover.
 You are entitled to benefits that pay for your reasonable and related medical care.
 You are also entitled to disability benefits while you recover from your injury and are temporarily unable to work.
 These benefits, known as temporary total disability benefits (TTD), should amount to 2/3 of your average weekly wage tax-free.
-You may also be entitled to vocational training if you must find a new occupation.
-If permanent impairments resulted from your injury, you may be entitled to a lump-sum payment and permanent disability payments as well.
+You may also be entitled to vocational training if you need to find a new occupation.
+If permanent impairments result from your injury, you may be entitled to a lump-sum payment and permanent disability payments.

 Other Injuries May Qualify for Workers’ Compensation in Illinois

 Workplace accidents aren’t the only reason people in Illinois may qualify for workers’ compensation benefits.